Tips and tricks to know as you prepare for your visit

-Snowmass— the quaint yet vibrant mountain village where you go to escape the busyness of home and connect with your loved ones.
+Snowmass— the quaint yet vibrant mountain village where you go to escape the hustle and bustle of home and connect with your loved ones.
 As you begin preparing for your trip, we are here to lend a hand with insider knowledge, so you can relax and enjoy every moment once you arrive.

 The Aspen/Pitkin County Airport (ASE) is only 15 minutes from Snowmass.
 Many hotels offer complimentary transportation to and from the airport.
 Between this and our free, reliable public transportation through the Roaring Fork Transportation Authority (RFTA), you do not need to rent a car.
 The RFTA buses run directly to and from Snowmass to the airport and nearby Aspen.
 Once you arrive in Snowmass, utilize the free Snowmass Village Shuttles to get from one place to another within the town.